January 19th, 2023

-The carbon tax in combination with the dividend does a lot of things: CO2-intense products become expensive, so yes, it sets an incentive to look for an alternative (public transport instead of the car).
+The carbon tax in combination with the dividend sets an incentive to look for low-carbon alternatives (public transport instead of the car).

 So the carbon dividend favors the ones with less income, in absolute and relative terms.
 “According to the US Treasury Department, the bottom 70 percent of Americans would receive more in dividends than they would pay in increased energy prices,” self-called policy entrepreneur Ted Halstead explains in his TED talk about the carbon dividend.
 “That means 223 million Americans would win economically from solving climate change.”

-That’s the idea: Rich people pay the carbon tax to buy rich-people-stuff, and the tax revenue flows to low-income families.
+That’s the idea: Rich people pay the carbon tax to buy rich-people-stuff, and the tax revenue flows to low-income earners.

 Carbon dividends are systems that influence themselves: How much dividend the government transfers to you, depends on how much carbon taxes it collects.
 And that depends on how much money we all spend on CO2-intense products.
 And that depends on how much these products cost.
 And they cost more because of the carbon tax.